屬性

 Handle smoothing mode comparison.

 This older method is very simple and predictable, but it can only produce truly smooth curves in the most trivial cases.
-Note the kinks in the yellow curve around the keys located between the extremes, and near the Vector handles.
+Notice that the red curve in the image above has a few kinks in the middle.

 It produces much smoother curves out of the box, but necessarily means that any changes in the key values may affect interpolation over a significant stretch of the curve; although the amount of change decays exponentially with distance.
 This change propagation is stopped by any key with Free, Aligned, or Vector handles, as well as by extremes with Auto Clamped handles.

-The mode also tends to overshoot and oscillate more with fully Automatic handles in some cases (see the right end of the image above).
+The mode also tends to overshoot and oscillate more with fully Automatic handles in some cases (see the image above).
 So it is recommended to use Auto Clamped by default, and only switch to Automatic handles in places where this is desired behavior.
 That effect can also be reduced by adding in-between keys.

 Tip